-Landlord should first see amount of time it will take to resolve the issue.
+Landlords should first determine the amount of time it will take to resolve the issue.
 If only for a few hours or one day, the landlord can pay the tenant compensation for that one day.
 The tenant also has a responsibility to comply with preparation to fumigate.
-If tenant is persistent about living in a hotel, the landlord can either help them pay for the temporary accommodation OR they can give the tenant compensation (based on the number of days the tenant has to be out of the unit).
-After giving the tenant’s compensation, it will be their discretion what they use that money for (i.e., hotel costs).
+If the tenant is persistent about staying in a hotel, the landlord can either help them pay for the temporary accommodation OR they can give the tenant compensation (based on the number of days the tenant has to be out of the unit).

-How to calculate compensation for a day: (1 months rent x 12)/ 365= daily rate
+How to calculate compensation for a day: (rent per month x 12)/ 365= daily rate

 My tenant has advised there are bed bugs in the rental unit.
 The tenant believes the bed bugs came from the property next door that share a wall.
 I have had a telephone conversation with the property owner to ask them to have their property inspected, and if necessary, treated for bed bugs.
 I have followed up a 2nd time and they are not responding to me about next steps.
 Can I call Public Health to ask them to examine my neighbour’s property to see if the bedbug infestation has come through our shared wall?
 Or, is there another approach that you can suggest?
 The matter is time sensitive as the tenant can not stay in the apartment.